Hybrid Printing: Is It Right For Your Business?

 When it comes to cost, hybrid systems are more expensive than digital systems.
-Hybrid systems have a very niche market for production.
-They tend to only return the investment on very specific product runs like sequences of codes.
+They have a very niche market for production and tend to only return the investment on very specific product runs like sequences of codes.
 While they have the ability to handle variable data digital presses still outperform the hybrid press due to the fact that one side of the press isn’t operable depending on short or long runs.

 Comparing Hybrid To Digital: